 Copies can be made from any edition of a published work.
-However, it must be remembered that the Licence doesn't permit the copying of more than 10% (or one chapter, article, etc) across different editions of the same publication.
+However, it must be remembered that the Licence does not permit the copying of more than 10% (or one chapter, article, etc.) across different editions of the same publication.